Wundero/ProjectRay/README.md

 - clearing chat
 - first join (new server) groups null - IMPORTANT TO FIX THIS
 - translation files
+  - I think the framework is there, but I need to run tests.
+For now I will probably implement a testing command that lets you call whatever key and it translates that for you (passing args too?)
+  - Once framework is done and dusted (afaik), I will need to create a bunch of these files.
+That's gonna suck.
 - fake messages
 - message editor/remover/adder (only considering since it consumes more memory than i think i would like)
   - might make this as a mod addon instead